stitchdata/docs/_integration-schemas/uservoice/v1/requests.md

     replication-key: true
     description: "The time the request was last updated."

+  - name: "created_at"
+    type: "date-time"
+    description: "The time the request was created."

   - name: "body"
     type: "string"
     description: "The text of the request.
 For example: `User considers the lack of this feature a blocker.`"